TeamRizu/outfox-wikijs/dev/mode-support/ksf-support.md

 ---
 <!-- I'm unsure about this -->
 #### ``|Dn|``
-Sets a delay segment at the given beat for n miliseconds
+Sets a delay segment at the given beat for n milliseconds

-Example: `|D1000|` Makes a 1000 milisecond (1 second) delay segment.
+Example: `|D1000|` Makes a 1000 millisecond (1 second) delay segment.

 ---
 #### ``|Mn|`` / ``|Cn|``